dougeby/IntuneDocs/intune/get-started-apps.md

 ms.custom: intune-azure
 ---

-# Getting started with apps
+# Get started with adding apps

 Intune supports a few different ways for you to deploy apps to your corporate devices: